confluentinc/ksql/docs/how-to-guides/query-structured-data.md

 Structs are an associative data type that map `VARCHAR` keys to values of any type.
 Destructure structs by using arrow syntax (`->`).

-Begin by telling ksqlDB to start all queries from earliest point in each topic.
+Begin by telling ksqlDB to start all queries from the earliest point in each topic.

 ```sql
 SET 'auto.offset.reset' = 'earliest';